Skip to main content

 • use the same embedding model that generated this vector collection.

-• modify the rag_prompt to instruct the model how to use the context retrieved from the vector collection.
+• modify the rag_prompt to instruct the model to answer the question when context is retrieved from the vector collection.

 The following example changes the knowledge base in the node from "Paris guidebook" to "London guidebook".